narratorjay/vcsep-coding-challenge/README.md

 ## FAQ
 1. *Who will own the code I write?*

 You will.
-The code you write you will reside on your own forked respository.
+The code you write will reside on your own forked respository.
 You can choose to add a license to this code.

 2. *Why the IMD?*